Visit the World Timeline page for an in-depth timeline of history. Hundreds, and sometimes even thousands of years passed between these events.

 Life on our plane of existence started well before light ever touched its surface.
 In the beginning were the Eldest, which embodied various core characteristics of our particular plane.
 Sho’thar embodied shadow, while I’nil embodied light.
 Memnis embodied the elements, and together with all the other Eldest, the first life was known to spread across the planes.
 Descended from them were the Fae.
 Closely resembling their predecessors, the Fae were also near pure embodiments of their particular traits, but deviated slightly from their elder roots.
 Where Memnis embodied all earth, fire, wind, and water, the Fae of the forest chose to follow the paths of water, earth and life.
 Over time, these deviations finally led to the creation of man.

-The oldest of these roots lie in the Elven bloodlines.
-They are most widely believed to be the most direct decedents of the Fae.
+Elves are believed to be the most direct decedents of the Fae.
 They still hold immortality in life, though these new peoples could be killed by blade or unnatural means.
-It is said all other life descended from the first Elves, adapting to their various life styles and habitats through the ages; Dwarves growing stout and hardy in their mountain top and subterranean dwellings, where the Orcs grew more muscular and powerful in their war like culture.
-Though, with the birth of man, that conflict began to arise.
+It is said all other life descended from the first Elves, adapting to their various life styles and habitats through the ages.

 The First War

 Thus began the spark of conflict.
-Their White and High Elven Kin at first were oblivious to the Drow plans of domination.
+The Elvenkin at first were oblivious to the Drow plans of domination.
 They kept their plans hidden, only discussing them in the most secret and selective of meetings.
 Any dissention or even a hint of mistrust led to brutal consequences, and the Drow silently planned their attack.

 On the eve of the Winter Solstice, the attack broke forth at the moment the sun set.
-The Elven kind were completely taken off guard, and the Drow swept across the land, demanding their bloodkin submit to their rule or die.
+The Elvenkin were completely taken off guard, and the Drow swept across the land, demanding they submit to their rule or die.
 Many fought, but since peace had been prevalent for so long, those that stood against the Drow tryanny were slaughtered.
 Blood soaked the land and thus beginning the Age of Darkness.
-The Drow maintained their domination for near 700 years while their bretheren mourned the loss of their kin.
-Death was rarely experienced amongst this immortal race, so the day of domination came as a brutal shock to all White and High Elves.

 The Second War

-Abhorring the brutal and forced rule by the Drow, the White and High Elven kind slowly began banding together.
-Another 200 years passed, until at last the revolt took shape.
-The sun was high and the summer was hot when the White and High elves took to their blades and armor.
+Abhorring the brutal and forced rule by the Drow, the Elvenkin kind slowly began banding together, until at last the revolt took shape.
+The sun was high and the summer was hot when they took to their blades and armor.
 They were relentless in their strike, fighting back and killing any Drow that even so much as lifted the slightest form of protest.
 The fight was the bloodiest war the land had ever seen.
-After months of battle, the White and High Elves finally won a narrow, but resolute victory, regaining their freedom, and coming again into a brighter age.
+The Elvinkin finally won a narrow, but resolute victory, regaining their freedom, and coming again into a brighter age.
 Some of the Drow submitted themselves to the victors, but were so few and held such little affection among their brethren that eventually their kind amongst the light dwellers died off.
 A time of peace followed as the remainder of the Drow fell into the shadows and all but disappeared.

 The Third War

 Following the Second War, a great age of prosperity fell over the land.
 It was a quiet time on the war front, and all the other races living along side the elves began to prosper.
 Trade grew, higher learning spread and was expanded upon, and all the while the High Elves oversaw all official regulations to keep the peace intact.
 Yet, the Drow had not given up their plight.
 In the shadows, they worked their connections, gathering allies quietly under the radar of the High Elves’ sharp watch.
-They coerced some of the human clans to fall into the shadows with them, promising to make them powerful children of the dark.
-The fast breeding, strong, and readily adaptable human race was perfect to implement their plans of domination.
-Coincidentally, the Grehlok were born, unknowing victims of the Drow’s plans to enslave them.
-Hundreds of years passed, as these connections were slowly amassed until the Third war broke out as the drow lead the forces in full.
-Orc, Norratt, Drow, Goblin, and Troll, along with the newly crated Grehlok forces launched a full out attack on all the major cities.
+They coerced some of the human clans to fall into the shadows with them, promising to make them powerful children of the dark as Grehlok.
+As these connections were slowly amassed until the Third war broke out as the Drow led forces in full, first attacking major cities with their army of Grehloks, Orcs, Norraht, and conspirators.
 They cut a line through the allied lands, and worked their way towards the capital city.
 While fierce and strong, the High Elven leaders had always been wary since the first betrayal, and stood ready to face another surprise attack.
 This time, they won.
-The war lasted through a decade of bloodshed, but at long last, the Allied Nations prevailed.
-Tired of the war, loss of life, and needless violence, they issued a decree that all races and peoples that had proven themselves accomplices to the Drow were to be exiled or be killed on sight.
-There were given three months to prepare to leave and then were forced to take to the seas and travel to the unknown regions, now called the lands of exile.
+At long last, the Allied Nations prevailed.
+Tired of the war, loss of life, and needless violence, they issued a decree that all peoples that had proven themselves accomplices to the Drow were to be exiled or be killed on sight.
+They were given three months to prepare to leave and then were forced to take to the seas and travel to the unknown regions, now called the lands of exile.
 The loss was great, and souls were heavy at the toll of the great war, and a somber peace once again fell on the allied continent.

 Age of Fire

-As the war soon became a faded memory, the Allied races once again prospered.
-The rich continent flourished to the height of its glory.
-Trade thrived and the people were in good health and happy.
-The lands were truly quiet and undisturbed until a creature of unknown origin and power arose from the bowels of the earth itself.
+Creatures of unknown origin and power arose from the bowels of the earth itself.
 At first rumors were spread that it was a volcano that had erupted, but as reports fled into the High Elven halls, it was discovered that the sudden fiery destruction was brought on by beasts that had never been seen before.
-They rode the skies on leathery wings, spewing from throats and ripping down buildings with their talons.
+These massive creatures rode the skies on leathery wings, spewing fire from throats and crushing cities underfoot.
 The destruction caused by the beasts was brutal and terrifying.
 The chaos spread faster than the allies could respond.
-Baffled by these creatures named “Dragons”, the allied nations united to try and beat back the massive brutes.
+Baffled by these creatures named “Dragons”, the Empire united to try and beat back the massive brutes.
 Yet their flesh could not be pierced, nor spell constrict.
 Even attempts at magical fortifications were for naught.
-Many stood their ground on the frail hope that their efforts to defeat these dragons would succeed only to be met with utter slaughter and desolation.
-Though the decision was harsh, the allied nations finally admitted defeat and swiftly put all their effort into evacuating their beloved lands.
+Many stood their ground on the frail hope that their efforts to defeat these dragons would succeed, only to be met with utter slaughter and desolation.
+Though the decision was harsh, the Allied Empire finally admitted defeat and swiftly put all their effort into evacuating their beloved lands.
 Rumors were spoken that these fire born beasts would not cross the seas.
-They mustered their ships and supplies together and took to the waters to flee their homelands, sailing towards the lands of exile on the hope that they would be able to cling to what remained of their civilization on the unexplored shores of their ancient enemies.
+They mustered their ships and supplies together and took to the waters to flee the Homelands, sailing towards the lands of exile on the hope that they would be able to cling to what remained of their civilization on the unexplored shores of their ancient enemies.

 The Eldest are the oldest known beings of existence.
 They are said to live within the very fabric of this plane.
 While general belief is that all the Eldest exist in harmony with each other, some races worship them for their individual powers.
 Though rarely seen, the Eldest have been rumored to take physical form when they deem necessary to communicate to their followers.
 They can take any shape and any gender, though tend to represent their respective powers.
 It is said that those that dedicate their lives and their life studies to a particular Eldest will come upon their blessing.